beckdaniel/ijcnlp17_emo/README.md

 > `bin/preprocess.sh`

 This will unpack the dataset and the word embeddings, as well as formatting the dataset in a friendlier format for the experiment scripts.
-It will also generate the data splits for 10-fold cross-validation, in the `splits` folder.
+It will also generate the SemEval 2007 data splits for 10-fold cross-validation, in the `splits` folder.

 ## Running the experiments

 The `bin/run_all.sh` script replicates all models in the paper with 10-fold cross-validation, saving predictions in the `preds` folder and final scores in the `results` folder.
 This can take a long time to finish though.

-A more fine-grained replication is available using the `bin/run.py` script, which should be tried first for testing purposes.
+For the SemEval 2007 experiments a more fine-grained replication is available using the `bin/run.py` script, which should be tried first for testing purposes.
 A single run of this script will train a `RidgeCV` regression model on the first fold.
 Options for the remaining models are available, use the '--help' flag for a description.

+For the WASSA 2017 experiments, replication is available using the `bin/run_wassa.py` script.
+This uses the official test set from the shared task.

 ## Collecting final results